-You can connect your notebook or your docking station to 10BASE-T/100BASE-TX-type networks via an Ethernet network cable.
+You can connect your notebook to 10BASE-T/100BASE-TX-type networks via an Ethernet network cable.
 For the detailed settings and devices needed to connect to the network, consult your Network Administrator.

 To connect your notebook to a LAN, proceed as follows: